 Since 12th century the art of Block Printing has flourished.
 The artistry flourished further with the receivable of royal patronage.
-Rajasthan and Surat in Gujarat became the important trading centers of printed textiles particular in Block Print art.
+Rajasthan and Surat in Gujarat became the important trading centers of printed textiles particularly in Block Print art.
 Today Block Printing has gained new height by reaching in the different corners of the world.

 The next step in the process is the arrangement of the fabric.
 Workers stretch several layers of jute fabric over a long rectangular table.
 The jute serves as a pad to provide resiliency to the printing surface.